 - Instant Replay and NVIDIA Highlights

 - Requires higher bitrate to compare to CPU encoding (but newer versions of NVENC are more powerful)

 Nvidia ShadowPlay scored 4.3 out of 5 on g2.com in 2021.

 10. Dacast – Best All-Round Live Streaming Software

-Dacast is compatible with the cloud, SaaS, iOS, Windows and Linux (desktop), and Android, iPhone mobile device, and iPad.
+Dacast is compatible with the cloud, SaaS, iOS, Windows and Linux (desktop), Android, iPhone mobile devices, and iPad.

 Dacast costs US$39/ for the standard program, with a free trial, and $399/ for the premium version, with a free version and trial.